vip306/IDS-Module1-alt3-New/chapter3.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:c0b17dfdc7
 ## 3. Named Vectors

-Note that when we defined the numeric vector in the previous exercise, we made sure the numbers are in the same order as the species names in the first exercise.
-This way, we can use the character vector to name the numeric vector elements.
+When you defined the numeric vector in the previous exercise, you listed the numbers in the same order as the desserts' names in the first exercise.
+Now, you will learn to use the character vector to name the numeric vector elements.

+You use the `names()` function to do this.

+`names(num_vct) <- char_vct` will name the numbers in the numeric vector `num_vct` with the elements in the character vector `char_vct`.

-See how this is done in the sample code.
+You can see an example of how this is done in the sample code.

 *** =instructions
 Use the `names()` function and the objects defined in the previous exercises to give the numeric values corresponding dessert names.